Hillside Prairie Sanctuary

 In south central Wisconsin, moraines, kettles, and drumlins were formed when ice from the last glacial period (also responsible for forming the Great Lakes) receded.
 These glaciers also ground down rocks, clays, and minerals, depositing them and making fertile, tillable soils.

-Located on the ancestral lands of the Ho-Chunk people, the original sweeping prairies and oak savannas were maintained by Indigenous peoples through fire management and other traditional ecological practices.
+On these ancestral lands of the Ho-Chunk, the original sweeping prairies and oak savannas were maintained by tribes through fire management and other traditional ecological practices.
 Fire in particular helped improve the richness of the soil while creating diverse habitat niches which allowed many species of plants and wildlife to thrive.

 Those rich, fertile, tillable soils also made the area attractive to European settlers arriving in the 1800s.
-In this area, which settlers had named the Koshkonong Prairie, Gunnul Olson arrived from Norway with his family in 1839.
-The site of the original settlement on the property, a dug-out home, can still be found in the southwestern section.
-Nearby, a few towering Norway spruce trees, brought over by the family, can still be found standing nearly two centuries later.
+In this area, which settlers had named the Koshkonong Prairie, Gunnul Olson Vindeg arrived from Norway with his family in 1839.
+One of the family’s original dwellings, a dug-out shelter, can still be found in the southwestern section of the property.
+Nearby, a few towering Norway spruce trees which sprouted from seeds brought overseas in the mid-1800s are still standing today.

-Over the next two centuries, five generations of the Gunnulson family continued purchasing adjacent land, growing the property to 348 acres.
+Over the next two centuries, five generations of the Gunnulson family continued acquiring adjacent land, growing the property to 348 acres.

 Becoming a Sanctuary

-In late 2015, David Gunnulson, Gunnul Olson’s great-great-grandson, approached Southern Wisconsin Bird Alliance (then Madison Audubon) about permanently protecting the land for future generations.
+In late 2015, David Gunnulson, Gunnul Olson Vindeg’s great-great-grandson, approached Southern Wisconsin Bird Alliance (then Madison Audubon) about permanently protecting the land for future generations.
 By then, David had been employing ecologically conscious agricultural practices to the great benefit of many grassland bird species.
 Hayfields—which had been retained or converted back from row-cropping—were abundant with Bobolinks, Dickcissels, and Sedge Wrens.
-The fields in hay would be left alone during nesting season and cut after the young birds had fledged and moved on.
+The fields would be left alone during nesting season and cut after the young birds had fledged and moved on.

-(L to R): Matt Reetz, SoWBA executive director; David Gunnulson; and Mark Martin, Goose Pond sanctuary manager, stand in a restored prairie on the property in July 2024 (photo by Kaitlin Svabek/SoWBA).
+(L to R): Matt Reetz, SoWBA executive director; David Gunnulson; and Mark Martin, Goose Pond sanctuary manager, stand in a prairie restoration on the property in July 2024 (photo by Kaitlin Svabek/SoWBA).

 In 2016, our organization’s board of directors acknowledged the importance of this property, especially as a haven for grassland birds, and voted to pursue acquisition.
 Since then, David worked with the organization to preserve the property’s natural characteristics and collaborate to begin restoring ecosystems.
 In November 2016, staff and volunteers planted 20 acres to prairie.
 That site now provides refuge a diverse array of native species, including the federally endangered rusty-patched bumble bee.